Mass Effect; Chronicles of a Soldier

 The barrels had squared-off shrouds; atop the highest one were three-post sights.
-The rear was a guttersight, with a front post.
+The rear was a long guttersight, with a lit up front post.
 Wherever I am, simple open sights were still the same.
-On the side of the weapon, were two small red lights.
-I could decipher no purpose from them, so I assumed they were some kind of power indicator, or of asthetic properties.
-Along one of the largest, bulkiest parts, had the letters TFX printed in white paint, looking faded and worn.
+On the side of the weapon were two small red lights; I could decipher no purpose from them, so I assumed they were some kind of power indicator, or of asthetic properties.
+Along one of the largest, bulkiest parts, the letters TFX were printed in white paint, looking faded and worn.
 It's definitely a service weapon, not a safe queen.

 Front was red, lit up with some kind of fiber optics or LED, while the rear had two light green dots.
 It felt comfortable enough, well-balanced and lighter than it looked.
 I then picked up the other one, giving it a casual inspection before trying to figure out how to store it.

-That's when the armor did something useful; I had swept the gun down to stow it with the tablet, when it grazed the plating along my left thigh, and it caught.
-I let it go and it clung there, before folding in on itself, becoming compact.
+That's when the armor did something useful; I had swept the gun down to stow it with the tablet, when it grazed the plating along my left thigh and caught.
+I let go and it clung there before folding in on itself, becoming compact.